lionheart1022/Bet-Game-API-Flask/README.md

-	"date": "some datetime", // when this transaction happened "type": "withdraw", // one of "deposit", "withdraw", "won", "lost", "other" "sum": -100, // amount in coins (either positive or negative, depending on type) "game_id": 135, // for win or lost only - related game id "comment": "Converted to 100 USD" // for deposit/withdraw operations }
+	"date": "some datetime", // when this transaction happened "type": "withdraw", // one of "deposit", "withdraw", "won", "lost", "other" "sum": -100, // amount in coins (either positive or negative, depending on type) "balance": 90, // resulting balance in coins *after* this transaction "game_id": 135, // for win or lost only - related game id "comment": "Converted to 100 USD" // for deposit/withdraw operations }